RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 I downloaded the latest KeePassXC version (2.7.6) from the official organisation webpage.
 In figure 3 the PGP Signature and SHA-256 Digest refer to verification of the downloaded software's authenticity and integrity.
 KeePassXCTeam assures that it's not necessary to verify signatures if you used the official website to download the program.
 I chose to believe them and proceeded with installation.

 ### ![h4_keepass_dl](https://github.com/RenneJ/hh-infosec-course/assets/97522117/5ff0ea6f-ad10-4e34-9da9-e627f70a7227)
 > Figure 3.
-View from KeePassXc download page.
+View of KeePassXc download page.
 Src: https://keepassxc.org/download/#windows

 The installation was effortless with the installation wizard.
 The only things requiring user input was determining the installation path and agreeing to GPLv3.
 As an added security feature KeePassXC GUI becomes hidden when you try to take screenshot.
 For the purpose of this demo I set it off.
 Let's just be careful with what we take screenshots of!

 ### ![h4_keepassxc_start](https://github.com/RenneJ/hh-infosec-course/assets/97522117/2a2a833b-5d82-42b8-aa10-084ecd84a33a)
 > Figure 4.
-View from KeePassXC application GUI startup.
+View of KeePassXC application GUI startup.
 No databases are done yet.

 ### 2. Creating a new database